jameslk/awesome-falsehoods/README.md

 ## Contribution

 Contributions are welcome!
 Please feel free to make any suggestions via creating an issue or opening a pull request.
+The ideal article would also include explanations of *why* the particular falsehoods are not true and give suggestions for what to do instead.

 ## License